-- "LunaSH Features" on page 18
+- "LunaSH Features" below

-- "Accessing LunaSH" on page 18
+- "Accessing LunaSH" below

-- "Seeing More Commands" on page 19
+- "Seeing More Commands" on the next page

-- "Exiting LunaSH" on page 19
+- · "Exiting LunaSH" on the next page

 LunaSH Features

 LunaSH provides the following features:

 - Command history is supported, using up/down arrows, [Home], [End], [Page Up], [Page Down]. - Command shortnames are supported.
 You must type sufficient letters of a command or sub-command to make the input unique in the current syntax.
 For example, you could invoke system syntax help with "help", "hel", "he", but not just "h" (because there is also an "hsm" command and typing just "h" is not sufficient to indicate whether you want "help" or "hsm").
 Additionally, for syntax help, the alias "?" is available. - When the logging function is active, the full name of a command is recorded in the log, not the short version. - If you supply a short form that is ambiguous, an error message is presented, followed by the list of available commands, sub-commands, or options at the current level. - Context-sensitive command completion is supported, using [Tab]. - Commands and options are case-insensitive.